docusign/sfdc-recipe-auto-provisioning/docs/create_powerform.md

     * Make the field's width wider
 * Add a text field for the Partner contact first name:
     * Place the field by the partner contact first name heading
-    * Change Formatting > Size to 11
+    * Change Formatting > Size to 12
     * Change Data Label to pfname
     * Make the field's width wider
-* Add Name field for the Partner contact last name:
+* Add a Name field for the Partner contact last name:
     * Place the field by the partner contact last name heading
-    * Change Formatting > Size to 11
+    * Change Formatting > Size to 12
     * Change Data Label to plname
     * Make the field's width wider
-* Add signature field for the Partner:
+* Add a signature field for the Partner:
     * Place the field by the partner signature heading
-* Add date signed field for the Partner date:
+* Add a date signed field for the Partner date:
     * Place the field by the partner date heading
-    * Change Formatting > Size to 11
+    * Change Formatting > Size to 12
 * Switch the "Add fields for" drop down menu at the top of the screen to the second signer
-* Add signature field for World Wide Corp:
+* Add a signature field for World Wide Corp signer:
     * Place the field by the signature heading
     * Change Data Label to wsig
-* Add date signed field for the World Wide Corp date:
+* Add a date signed field for the World Wide Corp date:
     * Place the field by the date heading
-    * Change Formatting > Size to 11
+    * Change Formatting > Size to 12
-* Add text field for the Partner SFDC url:
+* Add a text field for the Partner SFDC url:
     * Place the field by the heading
     * Change Formatting > Size to 12
     * Change Data Label to wpartner